7 Uses for a USB Stick You Didn’t Know About

 If you’re using your USB flash stick for many purposes, it might be useful to backup the contents.
 An easy way to do this is with Win32 Disk Imager.

-Although Win32 Disk Imager is usually used to write bootable disk images to flash drives, it can also create images.
+Although you typically use Win32 Disk Imager to write bootable disk images to flash drives, it can also create images.
 Simply install and run the tool, insert the USB stick, and select a destination and name for the Image File.
 Click Read to clone the disk contents.

 When you need to restore the disk image, simply browse to the image and click Write.